Quantum Annealing for Staff Scheduling in Educational Environments: Mathematical Formulation

 In order to simplify the formulation and improve computational performance, these objectives are aggregated into a single scalar function through a weighted sum:

 where the weights $w_1, w_2, w_3$ are defined as forming a convex combination, that is, $\displaystyle \sum_{i=1}^{3} w_i = 1$.

-Thus, the objective function is designed to balance multiple, potentially conflicting criteria, while ensuring comparability between terms of different scales.
-The objective combines three main components, whose relative importance is determined by the school management based on operational priorities:

-\begin{enumerate} \item \textbf{Penalty for multiple sites ($P_c$):} Each collaborator may be assigned to several sites throughout the week.
-Excessive distribution across multiple sites can lead to inefficiencies, increased travel, and reduced continuity with students.
-We introduce a variable $P_c$ representing the number of distinct sites where collaborator $c$ works during the week.
-The sum over all collaborators is normalized by the maximum possible value, $|C| \cdot |S|$, yielding a term between 0 and 1.
-The school management can assign a weight $w_1$ to this component to reflect how strongly multi-site assignments should be discouraged.

-\item \textbf{Penalty for deviation from standard weekly hours ($Q^{week}_c$):} Each collaborator has a contractual weekly workload, full-time collaborators ($C_{FT}$) are expected to work $H_{FT}$ hours, while part-time collaborators ($C_{PT}$) are expected to work $H_{PT}$ hours.
-Deviations from these targets, either under- or over-assignment, are undesirable.
-The total deviation is computed as the sum of differences between target hours and actual assigned hours across all collaborators, normalized by the maximum total weekly hours, $|C_{FT}|\cdot H_{FT} + |C_{PT}|\cdot H_{PT}$.
-This normalization ensures that this term lies in $[0,1]$, preventing it from dominating the objective due to its numerical scale.
-The weight $w_2$ reflects the importance of adhering to the planned weekly workload.

-\item \textbf{Penalty for violating site preferences:} Collaborators may express preferred sites where they would like to work.
-Assignments to non-preferred sites reduce satisfaction and may affect performance.
-In the model, we quantify this by summing the binary decision variables $x_{c,s,d,j}$ for all assignments where collaborator $c$ is assigned to a site $s$ that is not in their preferred sites, for all days $d$ and shifts $j$.
-This sum is normalized by the total number of assigned shifts, $|C| \cdot |D| \cdot |J|$, producing a term between 0 and 1.
-The weight $w_3$ reflects the priority given to respecting collaborator site preferences. \end{enumerate}

 By normalizing all components, the objective terms are made comparable, so that the weights $w_1, w_2, w_3$ meaningfully encode the priorities defined by the school management.
-The resulting objective function is minimized to produce a schedule that balances site continuity, workload consistency and collaborator satisfaction in accordance with operational guidelines.
+The resulting objective function is minimized to produce a schedule that balances site continuity, compliance with contractual workloads, and consideration of collaborators’ preferences in accordance with operational guidelines.